madhurima2902/Business-Analytics-Portfolio/README.md

 ---

 Thank you for visiting!
-Feel free to explore the individual folders for project-specific documentation, code, and visualizations.
+Feel free to explore the individual folders for project-specific documentation, code, and visualisations.